 MS - Clinical Psychology

-- According to the U.S. Bureau of Labor, the job market for clinical psychologists is expected to grow by 12% between now and 2022.
+- According to the U.S. Bureau of Labor, the job market for clinical psychologists is expected to grow by 12% through the end of the decade.

 During your second year, you will complete a clinical internship, and gain supervised experience working with clients in the field.
 You have considerable flexibility choosing the setting and client populations with which you would like to work.